Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 President Bush came out and made the point about the WMDs.

-Everybody believed there was WMDs, but nobody found the WMD.
+Everybody believed there was WMDs, but nobody found a WMD.

 So when people who don't agree with President Bush say, well, what about the WMDs?

-The comeback from the from the the right is well, isn't the world a better place with Saddam Gone?
+The comeback from the right is, well, isn't the world a better place with Saddam gone?

 Yes, of course he is.

-But our premise, what our president brought to us was he has these WMDs and he's gonna give them the terrorists unless we go in and stop him.
+But our premise, what our president brought to us was he has these WMDs and he's going to give them the terrorists unless we go in and stop him.

 That's what the premise was.